litstack/litstack/docs/guide/architecture/lifecycle.md

 ## Lifecycle Overview
 ### First Things

-Fjord comes to life in its main ServiceProvider `AwStudio\Fjord\FjordServiceProvider` when the Fjord application instance gets created in the `register` method of the provider.
+Fjord comes to life in its main ServiceProvider `Fjord\FjordServiceProvider` when the Fjord application instance gets created in the `register` method of the provider.

 ### Kernel